cloudfoundry/docs-bosh/content/guide-multi-cpi-aws.md

     ![image](images/multi-cpi/route-table-az-2.png)

+!!! note
-<p class="note">Note: If you want IPv6 traffic to be routed you also need to add the corresponding IPv6 CIDR blocks.</p>
+    If you want IPv6 traffic to be routed you also need to add the corresponding IPv6 CIDR blocks.

 ---
 ### OpenVPN using IPSec {: #openvpn }